Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Introduction

-Recently, \cite{foster2018practical} propose an approach to solve contextual bandits with general model representations (i.e., general function classes) using an \textit{offline regression oracle} --- an oracle that can typically be implemented efficiently and has wide availability for numerous function classes due to its core role in modern machine learning.
-In particular, the (weighted) least-squares regression oracle assumed in the algorithm of \cite{foster2018practical} is highly practical as it has a strongly convex loss function and is amenable to gradient-based methods.
-As \cite{foster2018practical} point out, designing offline-regression-oracle-based algorithms is a promising direction for making contextual bandits practical, as they seem to combine the advantages of both realizability-based and agnostic algorithms: they are general and flexible enough to work with any given function class, while using a more realistic and reasonable oracle than the computationally-expensive classification oracle.
-Indeed, according to multiple experiments and extensive empirical evaluations conducted by \cite{bietti2018contextual} and \cite{foster2018practical}, the algorithm of \cite{foster2018practical} ``works the best overall'' among existing contextual bandit approaches.
+Recently, \cite{foster2018practical} propose an approach to solve contextual bandits with general model representations (i.e., general function classes) using an \textit{offline regression oracle} --- an oracle that can typically be implemented efficiently and has wide availability for numerous function classes due to its core role in modern machine learning. {Specifically, motivated by the work of \cite{krishnamurthy2019active} which initiates such a key idea, \cite{foster2018practical} assume access to a \emph{weighted least squares regression oracle}, which is deemed highly practical as it has a strongly convex loss function and is amenable to gradient-based methods.} As \cite{foster2018practical} point out, designing offline-regression-oracle-based algorithms is a promising direction for making contextual bandits practical, as they seem to combine the advantages of both realizability-based and agnostic algorithms: they are general and flexible enough to work with any given function class, while using a more realistic and reasonable oracle than the computationally-expensive classification oracle.
+Indeed, according to multiple experiments and extensive empirical evaluations conducted by \cite{foster2018practical} and \cite{bietti2018contextual}, the algorithm of \cite{foster2018practical} ``works the best overall'' among existing contextual bandit approaches.

 Despite its empirical success, the algorithm of \cite{foster2018practical} is, however, theoretically sub-optimal --- it could incur $\widetilde{\Omega}(T)$ regret in the worst case.
 Whether the optimal regret of contextual bandits can be attained via an offline-regression-oracle-based algorithm is listed as an open problem in \cite{foster2018practical}.
-In fact, this problem has been open to the bandit community since 2012 --- it dates back to \cite{agarwal2012contextual}, where the authors propose a computationally \textit{inefficient} contextual bandit algorithm that achieves the optimal $O(\sqrt{KT\log|\cF|})$ regret for a general \textit{finite} function class $\cF$, but leave designing computationally tractable algorithms as an open problem.
+In fact, this problem has been open to the bandit community since 2012 --- it dates back to \cite{agarwal2012contextual}, where the authors propose a computationally \textit{inefficient} contextual bandit algorithm that achieves the optimal $\widetilde{O}(\sqrt{KT\log|\cF|})$ regret for a general \textit{finite} function class $\cF$, but leave designing computationally tractable algorithms as an open problem.